- Protect Me Knight

 Like the Musou games, there’s not much to Protect Me Knight more than smashing tons of enemies, upgrading your character, and then smashing some more, but it’s remarkably fun, as long as it’s played in short bursts.
 The four player multiplayer (local-only, since it’s an XBLIG title) is also excellent, creating one of the best of its type on the Xbox 360 that isn’t a first person shooter.

-The visuals are simple but show a remarkable amount of personality.
+The visuals may look simple but show a remarkable amount of personality.
 The Princess proclaims “Defeat F@*#in Goblins” on the title screen, and much of the game’s tutorial text is written in authentic Engrish.
 Even the small comic stills on the stat upgrade scenes show a remarkable amount of character despite having very little text.
 The music is all by Yuzo Koshiro (he co-founded Ancient, along with his mother), and it’s all delightfully silly NES-style chiptunes.

 Hopefully one day Protect Me Knight will be preserved for play outside of its dying platform.
 But at least its sequel, which greatly expands on this title, is available on the 3DS, which is still quite alive (for the moment, anyway).